senthilmasters2024/FlaskVisualisation/README.md

 ```

-### 13 .
-Output related missing
+### 14. Final Results

+After execution:

+- **Blob Storage** – Stores classified outputs and generated embeddings.
+- **Table Storage** – Stores experiment metadata and execution logs.
+- **Azure Queue** – Message is deleted after processing to avoid reprocessing.

 <a name="running-experiment"></a>

-## How to run experiment  (check please)
+## How to Run the Experiment

-1. Ensure input folders are uploaded to their respective containers:
+1. **Upload input files** to their respective Azure Blob containers:

-a. trainingdocuments

-b. actualdocuments

-c. equirementdocuments

-d. phrasecomparsioncontainer

-2. Start ACI or run locally via Visual Studio/Docker.

-Start the worker (ACI/Docker/Visual Studio), ensuring OPENAI_API_KEY is set and the config file is picked up (your env key is MYCLOUDPROJECT_ENVIRONMENT=Developement to match appsettings.Developement.json)
+   * `trainingdocuments` – training dataset
+   * `documentstoclassify` – documents to be classified
+   * `requirementdocuments` – reference documents for similarity checks
+   * `phrasecomparsioncontainer` – (optional) phrase comparison CSVs

+2. **Start the worker** in your preferred environment:
+   * Azure Container Instance (ACI)
+   * Local Docker container
+   * Visual Studio run configuration

+   > Ensure `OPENAI_API_KEY` and `MYCLOUDPROJECT_ENVIRONMENT=Development` are set so the correct `appsettings.Development.json` is used.

-3. Submit a trigger message to Azure Queue.
+3. **Submit a trigger message** to the Azure Storage Queue (`trigger-queue`) with required metadata (see *Sample Queue Message* in [Experiment Execution on Azure](#experiment-execution-on-azure)).
-Send a trigger message (plain JSON or Base64 JSON) to the trigger-queue with fields like ExperimentId, Name, Description (and optional InputFile)

-4. Results will be saved to:

-a. documentembeddings

-b. classifiedoutput

-c. result-tables (Azure Tables)

-Describe Your Cloud Experiment based on the Input/Output you gave in the Previous Section.
+4. **Monitor experiment progress** via container logs (ACI/Docker/Visual Studio).

+5. **Review outputs** after completion:
+   * **Blob Storage**:
+     * `classifiedoutput` – classified files
+     * `documentembeddings` – (optional) embeddings CSV
+   * **Azure Table Storage**:
+     * `ClassificationResults` – predicted labels + neighbors
+     * `DocumentSimilarityResults` – document vs requirement scores
+     * `PhraseSimilarityResults` – phrase-pair similarity scores

 ### Observation

-The label distribution across domains is roughly balanced with a small skew, and the PCA (2D/3D) projections show compact, well-separated clusters by domain, with only a few boundary points drifting toward other groups.
-Top-K neighbor views are dominated by same-domain matches with high cosine scores, and the per-dimension component traces for paired documents follow similar shapes, indicating that the embedding signal is not overwhelmed by noise.
-Ranked-similarity charts display a visible gap between the highest and lowest scores, giving a natural cutoff to accept matches or flag them for review.
-Operationally, the pipeline is populating the expected blobs and tables (inputs in the source containers; outputs in documentembeddings/ and classifieddocuments/; run metadata and scores in the Azure Tables).
+The label distribution across domains remains roughly balanced, with only a minor skew.
+PCA-based 2D and 3D projections reveal compact, well-separated clusters by domain, with a few boundary points drifting toward other groups.
+After preprocessing including document chunking, the KNN classification using OpenAI embeddings shows strong same-domain matching in Top-K neighbor views, with high cosine similarity scores.

+The per-dimension embedding component traces for paired documents follow similar shapes, confirming that the semantic signal is well preserved and not overwhelmed by noise.
+Ranked similarity charts display a clear gap between the highest and lowest scores, providing a natural threshold to accept matches or flag them for review.
+Operationally, the pipeline behaves as expected, the  inputs appear in the correct source containers, chunked embeddings and processed documents are stored in documentembeddings/ and classifieddocuments/, and run metadata plus similarity scores are correctly written to Azure Tables.

 <p align="center">
   <img src="./Images/Document Embedding-PCA.jpeg" alt="Results table" width="60%">